rackerlabs/docs-developer-blog/_posts/2018-09-28-introduction-to-the-google-distance-matrix-api.md

       select extractvalue(thexml, '/DistanceMatrixResponse/row/element/distance/text') from   dual;  --  Read a Particulat XML field from the XML data
     END;

-One place in Oracle EBS where the Google API might be used in the expense module.
+One place in Oracle EBS where the Google API might be used is in the expense module.
 For example, employees create entries for travel expenses between two locations, and the distance between two locations gets calculated automatically.

 ### Conclusion:

-The Distance Matrix API can be used to perform multiple tasks like requesting the distance data for different travel modes, requesting distance data in different units (for example, in kilometres or miles), and estimating travel time in traffic.
-It is intended for developers who wish to compute travel distance and time between different points within maps provided by one of the Google Maps APIs.
+The Distance Matrix API can be used to perform multiple tasks such as requesting the distance data for different travel modes, requesting distance data in different units (for example, in kilometers or miles), and estimating travel time in traffic.
+The API is intended for developers who wish to compute travel distance and time between different points within maps that are provided by one of the Google Maps APIs.

 Learn more about [Rackspace Application Professional Services](www.rackspace.com/application-management/professional-services).